 How Much Fish Food?

-Big can, little can, or multiples?
+Big food container, little can, or multiples?
 Food is an area where everyone tends to overestimate all around.
 Fish owners usually buy too much food and tend to overfeed their fish.
 Unfortunately, fish food doesn't retain its nutritional value for long once the package is opened.
 After a month, the container should be discarded.
-So until you are accustomed to what your fish eat, the best practice is to purchase a small container of food and feed sparingly.
+So until you are accustomed to how much your fish eat, the best practice is to purchase a small container of food and feed sparingly.